Find providers and contact information

 Time of travel

 Showing 1-10 of 136 results

+Season: June - August.
+Out of season you should hike with a guide.
 This majestic geographical legacy rises 1 000 metres above the Lysefjord, and is a real natural beauty.
 Admire an astonishing view of the fjord or take a walk to the top of Kjeragbolten for an adrenaline boost.